 Staging a Dining Table

 Even when families don’t end up using the dining room for formal dinners, homes without one can take longer to sell than homes with one – which means that homes with a poorly staged dining room will take longer to sell than ones with a perfectly staged dining area.

 The key to making the dining room appeal to a vast number of people is to show the room’s potential while leaving enough up to the imagination, allowing potential buyers the space they need to fill in their own blanks according to their tastes, desires, and needs.

 As the dining table is the centerpiece of this all-important space, it’s essential to stage it well

 Dining Table Tip #1: Consider the Number of Chairs

 However, adding six to eight chairs is perfectly acceptable if the table and dining room are very large.

-Keep it Simple with a Centerpiece
+Dining Table Tip #2: Keep it Simple with a Centerpiece

 A small succulent, a cactus plant, or a nice bouquet for a pop of color atop a runner is the most elegant display you can go for.
 Simple and chic.

 Dining Table Tip #3: To Rug or Not to Rug?

 If there’s a chandelier in the room, a rug can add depth as long as it’s centered directly below the chandelier with the table in the center of the rug.

 Staging a Kitchen Table

 The kitchen table is where potential buyers will picture themselves spending mornings before work, having casual dinners at the end of the day, and sitting with family and friends to have everyday conversations.

 Leaving the kitchen table bare can look cold or uninviting while setting it while cluttering it up with too much décor can overwhelm the space.

 Kitchen Table Tip #2: Focus on the Seating Arrangement

 Whether working with a small two-seater table, a bench table, or a large enough kitchen for a six-seater, it’s essential to focus on the seating and seating arrangement.

 Kitchen Table Tip #3: Set the Lighting

 It’s important to keep your kitchen dining area bright.
 Natural light will add warmth to the space, making it more welcoming.

 Should You Set the Table When Staging a Home?

 The question of whether or not to set the table when staging a home is really up to the homeowner or home stager, but it’s generally thought that people should avoid setting the table to ensure that potential buyers focus on the space, not your stuff.

 Consider how potential buyers take 15-20 minutes to walk through a home on average.
 If the table is set when prospects enter the dining room, their attention will be directed to the tabletop, and they may miss other enticing elements in the room, such as shiny hardwood floors or a beautiful outdoor view.

 In such a case, using fine China and glassware to showcase how elegant a dinner party would be can be a major selling point for buyers in that market.